Merritt Manufacturing Co., Springfield, Massachusetts, 1888 – serial no. 9231

 Photograph of the Merritt typewriter.

-The intriguing Merritt typewriter operates by sliding the black knob, which is connected to a rack of individual printer’s type, back and forth to select a character.
-Then the knob is pushed down causing a lever to push the selected character up through a guide hole to the underside of the platen.
-Inking is achieved with two felt rollers that rolled back and forth over the rack of type.
-One lifts the carriage to see what was typed.
+The intriguing Merritt typewriter operates by sliding the black knob, connected to a rack of individual printer’s type, back and forth to select a character.
+Once in position, the knob is pushed down, causing a lever to raise the selected type slug (see detail below), bearing the chosen character, through a guide hole to strike the underside of the platen.
+Inking is achieved with two felt rollers that move back and forth over the rack of type.
+To view what has been typed, one simply lifts the carriage.

-This typewriter gives excellent alignment and with direct printing to paper, the type quality is crisp and clear.
+This typewriter offers excellent alignment, and with direct printing to paper, the type quality is crisp and clear.